 1.6 Third-Party Vulnerability & Penetration Testing

 Profit.co utilizes multiple softwares for malware and vulnerability scans.
 The malware scans are done on a daily basis and the network vulnerability scans are done on a weekly basis.
 We also do on-demand Qualys scans as needed.

 1.7 Data Ownership & Deletion Policy

 In short, all data is owned by the client and can be deleted on demand at any time.
 Profit.co supports a self-delete feature for each account.
 At this time all business data will be deleted and cleared from rolling backups shortly after.
 Otherwise, Profit retains basic contact & administrative data, but no client business data.
-In compliance of GDPR Profit supports the “right to be forgotten” by emailing firstname.lastname@example.org with a request to delete such sales data.
+In compliance with GDPR Profit supports the “right to be forgotten” by emailing firstname.lastname@example.org with a request to delete such sales data.
 A customer is responsible for managing & deleting their own business data if desired.

 2. System & Network Infrastructure

 Profit utilizes 3-tier architecture; web, application and data storage.
 The systems are secured behind a pair of the perimeter firewalls working in an active/standby mode.
 These firewalls also serve as IDS and IPS.
-The web tier is on a pair of load balancer appliance.
+The web tier is on a pair of load balancer appliances.
 The application and data storage is running on Linux servers.
 The communication between the layers and to-and-from the internet is encrypted with SSL

 The logical access for systems & database administrators is allowed only to the jump servers, which can be accessed via VPN from the internet.
 Servers can be accessed only by SSH with username, password and key file from the whitelisted IP’s.